gaehlerm/SoftwareEngineering/README.md

 ## Variable comparison

+// call it differently than effects?
+Rewrite this section.
+It's confusing.

-I’d like to briefly sort different kind of variables by the amount of side effects they may have, starting with the least side effects.
-Having many side effects of course makes it easier to program, but at the same time makes it extremely hard to keep everything under control.
-It’s best to work side effect free whenever reasonably possible.
+I’d like to briefly sort different kind of variables by the amount of effects they may have, starting with the least side effects.
+Having many effects of course makes it easier to program as you can do pretty much wahtever you want, but at the same time makes it extremely hard to keep everything under control.
+It’s best to choose variables with the least possible effects that let's you still implement what you want.

-Here is a rough list how variable types are sorted by the amount of side effects they have, starting with the least.
+Here is a rough list how variable types are sorted by the amount of effects they have, starting with the least.

-Immutable object < mutable object ~ class variable < inherited variable < singleton ~ global variable
+Immutable object < mutable object < class variable < inherited variable < singleton < global variable

 There is certainly nothing wrong with immutable objects.
 We just can’t do it without them.
+It's just that they can't do much.
+They are just there and do nothing.
+They can only be used within the current scope and when passed as a function argument their value can't be changed.

 With mutable objects we have to be careful because it may be unexpected that a function call changes the value of an argument.
 Make sure you only change the first argument of a function call, otherwise things can become very confusing.
 This is no strict law, but more of a convention.
+Changing more than one argument by a function call is also a violation of the SRP and should be avoided.

 Class variables are already quite tricky to deal with.
 There are just too many ways they can mess up the work flow and cause side effects.
 They may be used, of course, but I give some lengthy explanations in the chapter on classes, what things have to be considered to prevent you from causing chaos.
 Class variables and mutable objects both offer the option of changing an object.
 At the same time, this is also exactly the reason why they are hard to deal with.
+Furthermore, class variables are accessible in a potentially much bigger scope, within the whole class.
+This is fine for small classes, but one of the reasons why classes should not be too big.

 Inherited variables are even worse than class variables.
-You don’t see at first sight, where an inherited variable is defined.
-It’s like getting a couple of tools and you don’t know where they come from.
+You don’t see at first sight where an inherited variable is defined.
+It’s like getting a couple of tools and you don’t know where they come from nor where they belong to.
 Compared to composition giving you one ordered tool box to deal with.
 Thus, inherited variables make the code strictly harder to understand.
 And there’s no apparent reason why one should use inheritance.
 And no, the few words saved are no reason.
 Number of words used is not a merit for the quality of code.
 Readability is.
-And readability is certainly better with composition compared to inherited variables.
-This is certainly one of the reasons why inheritance should not be used at all.
+And readability is certainly better with composition than with inheritance.
+This is certainly one of the reasons why it's better not to use inheritance at all.

 // why not to use the singleton: 97-things-every-programmer-should-know chapter 73

 A Singleton is a class that can have at most one instance.
 If you create objects of this class in several locations, they all share the same class instance.
 There are very few cases where singletons are really useful.
 This is mostly the case for connections.
 It allows several pieces of your code to share the same connection to your database, webserver, mobile phone, etc. If you have few communication calls and few relatively big data sets this is not required.
 You wouldn’t gain much with the singleton pattern.
-Every class or library can connect to the database if it needs some data and disconnect in the end. // performance??
+Every class or library can connect to the database if it needs some data and disconnect in the end.
+However singletons are commonly abused to act as a global variable.
+And this is really bad.
+For this reason it is generally discouraged to use singletons. // performance??

 Long story short: Never use global variables, not even global constants.
 Use singletons only for connections if setting up a new connection may be costly.
 And I recommend not to use inherited variables.

 With mutable and class variables one has to always pay attention.
 Especially with bad code these variables may further add to the general confusion.

 Immutable variables are always safe to use, yet at the same time they are not always that useful as their capabilities are fairly limited.

 //where to move this text here?
 Somewhere to class functions?
 Or remove it completely?